 Pursuant to California Government Code Section 65453, a specific plan may be adopted by resolution or by ordinance.
 Past County practice has been to adopt a specific plan and certify the Final Environmental Impact Report (FEIR) concurrently through resolution.
-Customized land use categories are provided to implement the land uses identified in Chapter 2.
-Land use categories included herein supersede the County's Land Use Ordinance (Title 22) except where the DRSP is silent.
+Customized land use designations are provided to implement the land uses identified in Chapter 2.
+Land use designations included herein supersede the County's land use ordinance (Title 22) except where the DRSP is silent.
 In such cases, the existing County land use category standards shall apply.